(born Baltimore 31 January 1937)

 The American composer Philip Glass is considered by some to be one of the most influential contemporary composers.

 Associated with minimalism (in music, the use of short ideas which gradually change, resulting in an exceptionally hypnotic, layered effect), Glass himself prefers to describe his work as ‘music with repetitive structures’.
-Over the course of his 50-year career, he has evolved such repetitive structures to produce an instantly recognizable style.
+Over the course of his 50-year career, he has evolved such repetitive structures to produce a style that is instantly recognisable as a piece of Philip Glass music.

 Glass's Musical Style